KuruVT/akfk/_giants/giants_04_trevor.md

 ---
-title: Catherine
+title: Trevor
 description: "In A Kingdom for Keflings you control a friendly giant helping the Keflings.
 When you begin your game you get to choose which giant you would like to play as."
-permalink: /giants/catherine
+permalink: /giants/trevor
 layout: default
-nav_order: 1
+nav_order: 4
 image: https://github.com/KuruVT/akfk/blob/main/assets/images/banner.png?raw=true
 toc: false
 ---

-## Catherine
+## Trevor
 {: .d-inline-block .no_toc }

 Stable